tilak-patidar/UniCal/AI_INTEGRATION.md

 # AI Integration for Calendar Assistant

-This document explains the AI integration for the Unical Calendar application.
+This document explains the AI integration for the SmartCalendr application.
 The AI assistant helps users query and understand their calendar events using natural language.

 ## Features